 "I have learned through my work in Kohenet to honor the mundane as sacred.
 I have learned to trust in the Divine as a source of wisdom, guidance, healing, and love in the face of personal and global change and challenge." - Rinah Rachel Galper

 The Kohenet Hebrew Priestess Institute seeks to revive and re-embody Judaism through the gifts of women spiritual leaders.
 Since 2006, we have ordained over fifty Kohanot, Hebrew priestesses.
 Some of our students are rabbis and teachers in Jewish community.
 Some were distant from Jewish practice until they came to the Kohenet Institute.
 They now serve in a variety of leadership roles, facilitating transformative ritual for women’s and mixed-gender communities.
 The lively and diverse Kohenet community supports on-going communal education and ritual for our alums.

 our gender Policy

 Kohenet is committed to language around gender that works for our participants, that is welcoming and safe and therefore the following statement may change and shift as we go.
 We are currently in process of updating our gender policy to toward being additionally inclusive and invite you to check back periodically.

 West Coast Training

-Our current East cohort Zayin (#7), began in summer 2016 and is a circle including scholars, activists, ritualists, teachers, artists, and land stewards.
+Kohenet East has two cohorts currently: Zayin (#7) which began in summer 2016 and Kohenet Tet (#9) which began in summer 2018 - these two groups form a circle including scholars, activists, ritualists, teachers, artists, and land stewards.

 We gather for week-long intensives each winter and summer - totaling 7 intensives over 3 years - with options for active online community, course-work, and conference calls.